patrickf2000/basic/README.md

 ## BASIC

 This is a simple BASIC interpreter.
-Its still in its early stages, so its fairly limited.
+While it is still in its early stages, it is growing less limited.
+You can write a variety of programs with it.
+See the examples folder for some programs (some are just feature tests, others are examples of what this interpreter can do).
 You can use this program from the shell or via the command line with a source file.
 Below is a list of commands.
 A language definition will come later

 #### Commands
 Print-> Print to the console (no new line)